grayveyardends/rescue_drone_9000/README.md

 Can converse in other languages like hindi malayalam etc because of the gemma model under the hood

-can keep track of all the victims and there request and act upon request like a assistant,
+Can keep track of all the victims and there request and act upon request like a assistant,

 Click on this picture to see the demo video [![inaction](assets/dronedemo.png)](https://codeberg.org/grayveyardends/rescue_drone_9000/raw/branch/main/assets/dronerunning.mp4)